ephread/inkgd/docs/source/advanced/differences_between_api.rst

 .. _`Variable Observers`: https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#variable-observers

-The event / delegate mechanism found in C# is translated into a signal-based logic in the GDScript runtime.
+The event/delegate mechanism found in C# is translated into a signal-based logic in the GDScript runtime.

 GDScript API